 on both legs.
 Mass itch and amputation would welcomed gladly.

 We left Mt Malloy and headed for the Daintree area.
-We crossed the Daintree
+We crossed the

-to a local I spoke to.
+for $12 according to a local I spoke to.
 Any way $20 was a cheap price

 to do the drive up to Cape Tribulation.
 The scenery is absolutely

 awsome with the forest right down to the road.
 There are houses in

 amongst this but they leave a buffer zone of forest with minimum access

 At Cape Trib (more Qld speak) we walked around a couple of boardwalks

 reading the signs describing all the plants.
 After lunch we headed back

-It is rather interesting watching the reactions of oncoming drivers as they
+It is rather interesting watching the reactions of oncoming drivers as

-wheel off the hub.
+nearly wrench the wheel off the hub.
 Eyes bulge and they move forward

 in their seat pressing their nose against the windscreen as they move

 into the scrub and almost stop.
 There are then the others that think

 best because I am sure that it is the biggest thing they have ever

 driven.
 Motorhomers don't wave to me as they are too damned scared to

 let go of the wheel.
 I smile.
 Nasty ain't I?

 At Daintree we book into the caravan park, well sort of.
-There is a sign
+There is a

-park.
+rubbish bin and park.
 At about 4.30 a young lady comes up and asks

 whether we were the people that had rung and booked.